Budgeting for kitchen installation costs in 2025? Here's what to set aside

 Which factors affect kitchen installation costs?

-Whether you're calculating your kitchen renovation cost or are starting from scratch, remember that the final figure for kitchen fitting will vary depending on a number of different things, including:
+Whether you're calculating your kitchen renovation cost or are starting from scratch on a self-build, the final figure for kitchen fitting will vary depending on a number of different things.

-- The size of the kitchen
+- What is the size of the kitchen?

 How to save on kitchen installation costs